rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 at the `vlstorage` side for TLS connections established from `vlinsert` and `vlselect` nodes (aka [mTLS](https://en.wikipedia.org/wiki/Mutual_authentication#mTLS)).
 See [TLS docs](https://docs.victoriametrics.com/victorialogs/cluster/#tls) for details on how to set up TLS communications between VictoriaLogs cluster nodes.

-mTLS authentication can be enabled by passing the `-mtls` command-line flag to `vlstorage` node additionally to the `-tls` command-line flag.
+mTLS authentication can be enabled by passing the `-mtls` command-line flag to the `vlstorage` node in addition to the `-tls` command-line flag.
 In this case it verifies TLS client certificates for connections from `vlinsert` and `vlselect` at the address specified via `-httpListenAddr` command-line flag.

 The client TLS certificate must be specified at `vlinsert` and `vlselect` nodes via `-storageNode.tlsCertFile` and `-storageNode.tlsKeyFile` command-line flags.